-options work e.g. pay a higher ingoing contribution and less or no exit fee.
-Contract option Ingoing contribution and/or Recurrent Management Fee Exit fee (refer Part 11) Exit entitlement Standard terms The ingoing contribution payable for a licence of the unit Exit fee starts at 7% of the ingoing contribution for the first year of occupancy and then increases each year to a maximum of 34% for 10 years of occupancy (calculated on a daily basis) The ingoing contribution less the exit fee and other amounts (see item 14.1), is repaid after the residence contract terminates.
-Serviced apartments A reduced ingoing contribution, which is \$60,000 at the date this document was prepared 50% of the ingoing contribution for the first year of occupancy plus 50% of the ingoing contribution for the second year of occupancy (calculated on a daily basis).
-100% of the ingoing contribution is paid for 2 years of occupancy.
-The ingoing contribution less the exit fee and other amounts (see item 14.1) is repaid after the residence contract terminates.
-Special Type E or Special Type F Unit contract terms An ingoing contribution of \$1.00 plus Recurrent Management Fee and Bond (see 'Note from the scheme operator' below) No exit fee is payable after the residence contract terminates.
-The ingoing contribution of \$1 plus the Bond less other amounts (see item 14.1) is repaid after the residence contract terminates.
-Note from the e scheme opera ator:
+The key differences are summarised as follows:

+Contract Ingoing Exit fee Exit entitlement

+option contribution (refer Part

+and/or 11)

+Recurrent

+Management

+Fee

+Standard The ingoing Exit fee starts The ingoing

+terms contribution at 7% of the contribution less

+payable for a ingoing the exit fee and

+licence of the contribution other amounts

+unit for the first (see item 14.1),

+year of is repaid after the

+occupancy residence

+and then contract

+increases terminates.

+each year to

+a maximum of

+34% for 10

+years of

+occupancy

+(calculated on

+a daily basis)

+Serviced A reduced 50% of the The ingoing

+apartments ingoing ingoing contribution less

+- contribution, contribution the exit fee and

+which is for the first other amounts

+\$70,000 at year of (see item 14.1) is

+the date this occupancy repaid after the

+document plus 50% of residence

+was prepared the ingoing contract

+contribution terminates.

+for the

+second year

+of occupancy

+(calculated on

+a daily basis).

+100% of the

+ingoing

+contribution is

+paid for 2

+years of

+occupancy.

+Special An ingoing No exit fee is The ingoing

+Type E or contribution payable after contribution of \$1

+Special of \$1.00 plus the residence plus the Bond

+Type F Recurrent contract less other

+Unit Management terminates. amounts (see

+contract Fee and item 14.1) is

+terms Bond (see repaid after the

+'Note from residence

+the scheme contract

+terminates.

-The Special Type E or Special Type F Unit contract terms are subject to a satisfactory application to the scheme operator and approval to acquire under that option by the scheme operator.
-The Recurrent Management Fee payable under the Special Type E or Special Type F Unit contract terms is \$912.78 per month for a Type E or Special Type F Unit contract terms is \$912.78 per month for a Type E unit and \$875.03 per month for a Type F unit.
+operator' below) Note from the scheme operator: The Special Type E or Special Type F Unit contract terms are subject to a satisfactory application to the scheme operator and approval to acquire under that option by the scheme operator.
+The Recurrent Management Fee payable under the Special Type E or Special Type F Unit contract terms is \$943.81 per month for a Type E unit and \$904.78 per month for a Type F unit.
 The Recurrent Management Fee will increase on 1 July each year by 5%.
 For Special Type E or Special Type F Unit contract terms a bond equal to the Recurrent Management Fee for one month (Bond) is payable to the scheme operator on signing the residence contract.
 The Bond less other amounts (see item 14.1) will be refunded after the residence contract terminates.
-Please contact the scheme operator if more information is required.
-9.3 What other entry costs do residents need to pay? costs do residents need Image: Costs related to your residence contract to pay?
-Note from the scheme operator: As the residence contract is a licence agreement, legal costs and registration fees are subject to a satisfactory application to the scheme operator and approval to acquire under that option by the scheme operator.
-The Recurrent Management Fee payable under the Special Type E or Special Type F Unit contract terms is \$912.78 per month for a Type E unit and \$875.03 per month for a Type F unit.
-The Recurrent Management Fee will increase on 1 July each year by 5%.
-For Special Type E or Special Type F Unit contract terms a bond equal to the Recurrent Management Fee for one month (Bond) is payable to the scheme operator on signing the residence contract.
-The Bond less other amounts (see item 14.1) will be refunded after the residence contract terminates. is a licence agreement, legal costs and registration fees are costs do residents need the right to incur legal costs and recover the relevant proportion from the resident. □ Costs related to any other contract e.g □ Advance payment of General Services Charge □ Other costs: For Special Type E or Special Type F Unit contract terms, a Bond equal to the sum of one calendar month of the Recurrent Management Fee is payable in addition to the ingoing contribution of \$1.00.
-Part 10 - Ongoing Costs - costs while living in the retirement village is a licence agreement, legal costs and registration fees are not usually incurred, however, the scheme operator reserves the right to incur legal costs and recover the relevant proportion from the resident.
-Costs related to any other contract e.g Advance payment of General Services Charge Other costs: For Special Type E or Special Type F Unit contract terms, a Bond equal to the sum of one calendar month of the Recurrent Management Fee is payable in addition to the ingoing contribution of \$1.00.
+Please contact the scheme operator if more information is 9.3 What other entry required. ☐ Transfer or stamp duty costs do residents need ☑ Costs related to your residence contract to pay?
+Note from the scheme operator: As the residence contract is a licence agreement, legal costs and registration fees are not usually incurred, however, the scheme operator reserves the right to incur legal costs and recover the relevant proportion from the resident. □ Costs related to any other contract e.g. □ Advance payment of General Services Charge ⋈ Other costs: For Special Type E or Special Type F Unit contract terms, a Bond equal to the sum of one calendar month of the Recurrent Management Fee is payable in addition to the ingoing contribution of \$1.00.

+Part 10 - Ongoing Costs - costs while living in the retirement village